jamro/jsbattle/docs/tank_anatomy.md

 ### Boost

 It is possible to temporarily double speed of the tank by turning on boost.
-The amount of boost is limited and it will not work when it runs out.
+The amount of boost is limited so it has no effect when it runs out.

 ## Energy

-Each collision or bullet hit reduce the amount of energy that the tank has.
+Each collision or bullet hit reduces the amount of energy that the tank has.
 When energy drops to zero, the tank will be destroyed.